Renew or replace rider licence

 - Any unlicensed driving offence.

 Some offences are recorded on your traffic record, but won't be counted when determining eligibility for the discount.
-These include offences dealt with by way of a caution issued by the State Debt Recovery Office, or any offence which was dismissed without conviction under Section 10 of the Crimes (Sentencing Procedure) Act 1999.
+These include offences dealt with by way of a caution issued by Revenue NSW, or any offence which was dismissed without conviction under Section 10 of the Crimes (Sentencing Procedure) Act 1999.

 Important: Offences dealt with under Section 10 before 31 January 2011 are counted as relevant offences, because they attracted demerit points at the time.

 If you’re appealing an offence when you renew your licence, the discount does not apply.
 However if your appeal is successful, you may be eligible for a refund of 50% of the renewal fee you paid.